Recovery of student loan debt repaid under the government loan guarantee

 If your financial circumstances take a turn for the worse and you are no longer able to follow the agreed payment plan, contact the Overpayment Recovery Centre before the due date.
 That way we can discuss an amendment to the payment plan.

 If you do not pay back the debt or your income is not high enough to make a payment plan, the debt will be transferred to the enforcement authorities for collection.

 Exemption from the payment of guaranteed student loan debt

 If your income is small and your student loan is collected by the bank, you can apply for interest assistance from Kela.
 If your income is small and Kela has repaid your student loan to the bank, you can apply for exemption from the payment of interest from Kela.

 You can be exempted from paying interest on student loan debt owed under the loan guarantee for any period in which your average taxable income does not exceed the maximum income limit.
 The income limit is higher if you have dependent children of your own or if dependent children of your spouse or partner are living with you.

-The following income limits apply until the end of February 2020:
+The following income limits apply as of March 2020: